astralfrontier/chaosfrontier-org-wiki/compleat-villain/masks-heroes/project-9.md

 ## Why do your people want you to come home?

 They're _so_ worried.
 You see, we're entertainers, not first contact specialists.
 The important ones back home say I'm supposed to leave this up to the experts.
 But I'm a performer!
 If making close connections with people isn't my job, what is?

+Plus they've kept the lens focused on me and now my life here is a reality show so I'm mega popular or something.

+So is the team, by the way.

 ## Why do you care about the team?